TheJoboReal/Noter/Computer Arkitektur/Noter/Deadlocks/Deadlock Prevention.md

 necessary conditions separately.

 ***
+#### Context switching
+Context switching is when a task is switched to another. fx if a higher priority task comes in and needs the CPU, we then do a context switch.
+Context switching enables all processes to share a single CPU to finish their execution and store the status of the system's tasks.
+The execution of the process begins at the same place where there is a conflict when the process is reloaded into the system.
 #### Mutual Exclusion
 If we want to break this condition.
 Then all resources must be shareable …